gasparian/obd_elm327_vehicle_speed/README.md

 ### Configuring COM-port

-The main thing - is to configure serial port in right way.
+The main thing - is to configure serial port in a right way.
 The communication itself is straight forward.
 Here are some basic serial port parameters for elm327 devices:
  - Baudrate - 38400;
  - 8 data bits;